A Visual History of the Catalog

 Cover of a 1988 spring J.Crew catalog.
 Source.

-After rapid decline, catalogs still promise to be a valuable channel
+After a rapid decline, catalogs still promise to be a valuable channel

 According to the Direct Marketing Association, the number of catalogs mailed peaked in 2007.
 Then, the Great Recession caused retailers to slice catalog budgets.
 Simultaneously, the rise in online sales and marketing made print seem redundant.